11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - Declare any use of AI tools (e.g., ChatGPT, GitHub Copilot, Meshy) or pre-existing code.
 Specify the purpose of these assets/tools and how they were integrated into your work.
 - Ensure you clearly distinguish between your original work and any external contributions to maintain academic integrity.

+I used a sound pack that I found on OpenGameArt.org to replace all of the sound effects in my game with.
+The pack is in the public domain meaning I don't need to worry about crediting the artist in-game, though I have declared that none of the sounds are my own creation.

 SubspaceAudio (2016) 512 Sound Effects (8-bit style).
 [Sound] At: https://opengameart.org/content/512-sound-effects-8-bit-style (Accessed  14/05/2025).

-<small> I used a Public Domain sound pack to replace all of the template audio in my game. </small>
+The Final Boss of the game uses a digitally drawn image of a cat.
+While I made that image, I traced it from an image of a real cat.

 Jermbo_origin (s.d.)
 [Image] At: https://static.wikia.nocookie.net/regretevator/images/b/b9/Jermbo_origin.jpeg/revision/latest?cb=20240413165944 (Accessed 9/04/2025)

-<small> I used the original image as a reference to draw my own version that I used in-game. </small>
+<a href=""></a>